convenient/hyper-dimensional-mazes/README.md

 This was quite a simple one to translate into higher dimensions, simply stack the extra dimensions in the maze and pick a possible dimension form the list.

-The binary algorithm forms a solution with very distinctive V shape snaking from one edge of the maze to another, this is still visible in 3D.
+The binary algorithm forms a solution with very distinctive V shape snaking from one edge of the maze to another, this is still visible in 3D. ]

+There are long spanning paths across one edge of each axis.

+Click [here](http://weblog.jamisbuck.org/2011/2/1/maze-generation-binary-tree-algorithm) to read more about this algorithm.

 ![binary2d](readme/binary_2d.gif)
 ![binary2d_solution](readme/binary_2d.png)